LoRa Configuration

 Configure the log level for debugging and monitoring purposes.

-Country Code Setting: (Optional) Selecting the correct country ensures that the gateway operates in compliance with local regulations.
-The gateway's transmit power will be set to the maximum allowed by local regulations, and the LBT (Listen Before Talk) feature will be enabled if required.
+The correct country setting ensures that the gateway operates in compliance with regional regulations.
+Transmit power is automatically limited to the maximum permitted, and LBT (Listen Before Talk) is enabled when required.

 - US915, AS923, KR920, AS923